solanoctua/Fundamental-Image-Processing/README.md

 When I was working on these assignments there were only few tutorial or explanatory resources to study.
 So I tried to be as explanatory as possible.
 I hope we were able to repay the debt of knowledge successfully.

-Here the given Take Home exams by the course CENG466-Fundamentals Of Image Processing that I take in Middle East Technical University.
+Here the given take home exams by the course CENG466-Fundamentals Of Image Processing that I take in Middle East Technical University.

 Take Home Exam 1